 For this example, let’s assume we have a dataset selected_students that contains a list of student names who participated in a special school event.
 We want to retrieve all records from the sashelp.class that match the names in this list.

-First, let’s create the selected_students dataset:
+First, let’s create the selected_students “dataset”:

-Now, using a column subquery, we’ll retrieve the records of these selected students from the `sashelp.class` dataset:
+Now, using a column subquery, we’ll retrieve the records of these selected students from the `sashelp.class` “dataset”:

-where Name in (select Name from selected_students);
+proc sql;select Name, Age, Height, Weightfrom sashelp.classwhere Name in (select Name from selected_students);quit;

 This SQL procedure will return the details of the students named “Alice”, “Brian”, “Emily”, and “Henry” from the sashelp.class dataset, as these are the names listed in our selected_students dataset.